geirfp/CMI-5_Spec_Current/cmi5_spec.md

 <a name="last_statement_au"></a>
 ### 7.1.2 Last Statement Call
-The AU MUST issue a Terminated statement to the LRS as described in Section 9.3.8 as the last statement in a session.
+The AU MUST issue a Terminated statement (using Terminated as the verb) to the LRS as described in Section 9.3.8 as the last statement in a session.

 Once the AU has determined that the session will end (e.g. by user action or some other means) the AU SHOULD issue a Terminated statement.